 To hide rows or worksheets in a spreadsheet, you can use the Hide Rows/Sheets widget.
 First, you specify what parts of the spreadsheet to hide, then you set the condition that will trigger the display of the selected rows or sheets.

 Note that WrapCreator offers several ways to hide or lock rows and worksheets.
-The HideRowIf function allows you to use Fill Down or copy/paste to quickly create a large number of hidden rows, each with their own controlling cell.
+The HideRowIf function allows you to use Fill Down or copy/paste to quickly create a large number of hidden rows, each with its own controlling cell.
 You can lock or hide worksheets on the Sheets tab for users that don’t have a qualifying role.
 You can lock worksheets with the WrapSignOff widget or freeze the entire wrap instance when the corresponding work has been signed off.

 Follow the step-by-step instructions below to use the Hide Rows/Sheets widget.